konstantinoskouk90/web-scraper/README.md

 **Tech Stack**:

 * Project: JS Monorepo which enables us to deploy each workspace separately, while sharing resources between workspaces e.g. shared directory which comes with types that we use in both our FE and BE.
 * Front End: React.js via Webpack, so that we avoid the boilerplate that comes with create-react-app, as this project is small in size.
-Also provides us with more flexibility.
-Also style-component to style our components, to encourage reusability of styles and avoid using class names which are global and come with significant risks.
+Additionally it provides us with more flexibility; also using styled-components to style our components, to encourage reusability of styles and avoid using class names which are global and come with significant risks.
 * Back End: Koa.js, lightweight Express.js alternative, which allows us to cherrypick what we want to install and is more of a library than a framework.
 Made sense to use for a project as such where our requirements wer minimal.

 **Things Left To Do**: